-In Section V.1, page 41, the applicant includes a list of providers of the necessary ancillary and support services.
-Exhibit 21 contains a letter from the medical director of the facility expressing his support for the proposed project, and Exhibit 22 contains a letter of support for the project signed by existing patients of the facility.
+In Section V.1, page 42, the applicant includes a list of providers of the necessary ancillary and support services.
+Exhibit 21 contains a letter from the medical director of the facility supporting the proposed project, and Exhibit 22 contains a patient petition of support for the project.
 The applicant adequately demonstrates that the necessary ancillary and support services will be available and that the proposed services will be coordinated with the existing health system.
 Therefore, the application is conforming to this criterion.